KAthousand/sql-joins-lesson/README.md

 ## Introduction

 While it is conceivable to store all of the data that is needed for a particular domain model object or resource in a single table, there are numerous downsides to such an approach.
-For example, in our `students database`, let's say we had a column called "teacher_name".
+For example, in a `students database`, let's say we had a column called "teacher_name".
 If the students got a new teacher, we would have to update every single row in that column.

 Further, there are weak guarantees for the consistency and correctness of hard-coded fields in a single column.
 If we're hard-coding every row, what happens if your developer makes a few minor spelling mistakes or miscapitalizations?
 Suddenly the data would become incredibly difficult to search.